FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 <!-- SECONDARY -->

 - Simplifying or separating the form CRUD logic.
-- Implement typescript with SWC and proceeding with user tracking after engaging user feedback from the transformers team.
+- Implement typescript with SWC.
+- If need arises implement user tracking
-- Learning how to easily spot, track and serve (handle) server errors in production applications for ease of troubleshooting.
+- Learn how to easily spot, track and serve (handle) server errors in production applications for ease of troubleshooting.

 ### USING COMPONENT LIBRARIES ( MY GOLDEN RULE )